 It is one thing to state the fact, that profit-seeking companies aim to earn profit from their activities and generate returns on their assets.
 It is significantly more complicated to answer how to do it.
 In this article, I will provide some ideas on the topic of employing the funds we have.

 We strive to maximize return within acceptable risk boundaries with minimal effort in the medium – to – long run.

-First of all, it is important to point out that approach presented here is not necessarily suitable for everyone, and is presented for information purposes only.
+First of all, it is important to point out that the approach presented here is not necessarily suitable for everyone, and is presented for information purposes only.
 It is not intended to be investment advice.
 You should seek a duly licensed professional for investment advice matching your specific situation.

 And now let’s unpack it, starting from the end of that sentence.

 We talk about the long run investment, and many things fit within this term.
 There is no specific number of years that would represent the long term, but I propose to think about it as a period of time that is difficult for you to imagine clearly.
-None of us knows for sure what companies of cryptocurrencies will be attractive in 20 years.
-Moreover, even if cryptocurrencies will exist at all by that time.
+None of us knows for sure what companies will be attractive in 20 years.
+Moreover, even if those companies will exist at all by that time.
 By contrast, medium term is much more certain to happen.
 We all have specific ideas for significant events a year or two down the road, like forming a new team of developers or moving to a larger office.